nb-twy/ParkDirectories/README.md

 ```

 **Use as Many Options as You'd Like**
 You can mix and match as many of the options as you'd like.
-We can place the bootstrap code in `$HOME/.bashrc`, the executable in `$HOME/savedDirs`, rename the data file _.savedDirs_, and use _sd_ as the function name:
+We can place the bootstrap code in `$HOME/.bashrc`, the executable in `$HOME/savedDirs`, rename the data file _.savedDirs_, and use _sd_ as the function name.
 ```bash
 ./install.sh --bashrc -d $HOME/savedDirs -f .savedDirs --func sd
 ```

 ## Advanced Uninstall
+I don't know why you'd ever want to uninstall Park Directories, but if you must... ;)
+Just run `./uninstall.sh`.
+There are no options for this command, but let's talk about what it will do in case something goes wrong.
+The command needs to remove the executable and data files, remove the directory these are in if it is empty, remove the bootstrap code from `$HOME/.bash_profile` or `$HOME/.bashrc`, and remove `pd.log`.
+If `pd.log` exists and not corrupted, everything will go smoothly.
+The script uses `pd.log` to know where the executable and data files are located, if we used a custom name for the data file, in which profile script the bootstrap code was placed, and the name of the function.
+If `pd.log` is missing, the script will ask if it should attempt to uninstall using the default configuration.
+If you say, "yes", it will attempt to uninstall Park Directories as if it had been installed with the default configuration.
+If you say, "no", it will exit, and you will have to try and clean it up on your own.
+All hope is not lost, though.
+The installation script checks to see if it can find a partial install somewhere before continuing with the install and will tell you where there are artifacts that need to be cleaned up before a fresh install can continue.
+If you remove the artifacts that `install.sh` finds, you'll catch most things.
+If the executable and data file were placed in a custom directory and `pd.log` is missing, so you have to try to uninstall Park Directories on your own, and you don't remember where you put it, you'll leave those two files sitting there.
+That's not so bad.
+They won't get in the way of a new install, and if you just leave them, they are tiny files, not enough to worry about.
+One more thing: if the executable and data files were placed in a custom directory and after removing them the directory is now empty, `uninstall.sh` will ask if you want to remove the directory.

 ## To Do
-- [ ] Update README
+- [x] Update README
   - [x] Introduction
   - [x] Install
-  - [ ] Uninstall
+  - [x] Uninstall
   - [x] How to use
 - [ ] Delete multiple references with the same command.
 Use space-delimited list.
 - [ ] Add option to install.sh allowing you to rename the function without having to uninstall and reinstall.
+- [ ] If the user created a custom directory tree, remove the entire tree if it is empty.
+Don't leave any orphaned directories.
 - [ ] Test with zsh
 - [ ] Ensure compatibility with Mac OS